pawarjay1/CollegeImp/2.Stack/stack.md

-stack is linear data structure. which follows LIFO & FILO.
+stack is linear data structure. which follows LIFO(Last In First Out)

 **Rule**<br>
 insertion(push) & deletion(pop) is only from one end.<br>